The Jordaan's location within Amsterdam

+The Jordaan begins at Brouwersgracht, just west of Centraal Station, and arches around the Canal Ring between Prinsengracht and Lijnbaansgracht before ending at the Leidsegracht.
 The area north of Rozengracht is the more touristy and commercial section though the quieter area south is no less scenic.
-Traditionally, de Jordaan was defined by the area in which you could hear the bells of Westerkerk - as Anne Frank described in her diaries.
+Traditionally, the Jordaan was defined by the area in which you could hear the bells of Westerkerk – as described by Anne Frank in her diaries.

 The Jordaan was developed in the 17th century for the working classes and the industry needed to service those living more extravagantly on the Canal Ring.
 It soon became known for radical leftist politics and was home to the occasional riot (including the improbably named ‘Eel Riot’).

-While still densely populated with around 20,000 residents, it’s nothing compared to the end of the 19th century when it housed five times that much.
-It’s a real mix here with old-fashioned community-oriented Jordaanese, a vibrant immigrant community and newer families who shuttle their kids to school in a trendy bakfiets (freight bicycle).
+While still densely populated with around 20,000 residents, it’s nothing compared to the end of the 19th century when the Jordaan housed five times that many.
+It’s a real mix here with old-fashioned community-oriented Jordanees residents, a vibrant immigrant community and newer families who shuttle their kids to school in a trendy bakfiets (freight bicycle).

 The Jordaan retains its strong tradition for education, as symbolised by local educator and writer Theo Thijssen.
 There are also plenty of playgrounds for kids and the Marnixbad swimming pool.